This post may contain affiliate links. Please see my disclosure policy for details.

 Luckily, it was sunny when I was staying there.

-Another selling factor for this resort is its a luxurious pool which is laced with swaying palm trees.
+Another selling factor for this resort is it’s luxurious pool that is laced with swaying palm trees.

 Here, you can relax after or before your safari.
 The pool was temperature-controlled and wasn’t freezing like some resorts.

-After the sun goes down, there are pretty little lights which glow at the bottom of the pool which makes it feel a little more special when going for a night time dip.
+After the sun goes down, there are pretty little lights that glow at the bottom of the pool which makes it feel a little more special when going for a nighttime dip.

-I saw some couples enjoying a dinner by candlelight and I couldn’t believe the set up.
+I saw some couples enjoying dinner by candlelight and I couldn’t believe the setup.
 There were flames everywhere!

 I asked how much extra it was for the service, they said it was absolutely free!!
 I couldn’t believe it.

 Being by myself, I was doubting whether I should go for it.
-Would it be sad as a solo female having this dinner alone?
+Would it be sad as a solo female to have this dinner alone?

-I felt like I was a witch in the American Horror series Coven or in the move Ninth Gate.
+I felt like I was a witch in the American Horror series Coven or in the movie Ninth Gate.
 It was in my element.